Clarice Yentsch, Ph.D.

 “I’m a curious person, curious about the water world.
 My research involves thinking of our oceans as a complete system,” Yentsch said.

 Today, Yentsch is doing her part to introduce students to the exotic underwater environment.
-She teaches NSU’s Archaeological Oceanography: Reefs and Wrecks, a new online course.
+She teaches NSU’s Anthropological Marine and Coastal Influences, an online course.

 “We are excited to have Yentsch rejoining us,” said Richard E. Dodge, Ph.D., dean of NSU’s Oceanographic Center.
 “She has gone on to have a distinguished career as a research scientist and educator.”